 Open the full Ask Rio Times →

-Peru is the world’s third-largest copper producer and one of Latin America’s steadier economies, despite years of political chaos.
+Peru is the world’s third-largest copper producer, behind Chile and the Democratic Republic of the Congo, and one of Latin America’s steadier economies, despite years of political chaos.
 Much of that steadiness is credited to its central bank and the economist who has run it since 2006.
+Yet as our reporting has shown, the institutional anchor Velarde represents masks a deeper disconnect: the bank consistently ranks among the world’s best, while Peru’s broader economic competitiveness languishes near the bottom of global league tables.

 Why the Peru central bank decision matters

 Velarde is one of the longest-serving central bankers in the world.
-At seventy-four, he has now held the post through ten presidents, and Fujimori, sworn in later this month, will be the eleventh he serves.
+At seventy-four, he has now held the post through ten presidents, and Fujimori, sworn in later this month, will be the eleventh.

 His record is the reason both markets and politicians keep asking him to stay.
-Under his watch the bank steered Peru through the two thousand eight financial crisis, the pandemic and repeated bouts of political turmoil while keeping inflation broadly under control.
+Under his watch the bank steered Peru through the 2008 financial crisis, the pandemic and repeated bouts of political turmoil while keeping inflation broadly in check.

 The signal is continuity.
 Investors had spent months treating the central bank leadership as the single biggest swing factor for Peruvian assets, so keeping Velarde removes a major source of uncertainty as a new government takes over.